 Skip to Content

-Geography is a broad subject with two main themes.
+Geography is a study which examines the surface of the Earth as peoples' home.
 Human geography focuses on social processes and people, and physical geography is concerned with patterns and processes in the natural environment.

-Geography study can lead to qualifications in arts and in science.
-Geography is a major and minor subject in the Bachelor of Arts and can also be taken in a certificate or diploma programme.
-At postgraduate level, Honours, Masters and Doctorate qualifications are available.
+Studying geography can lead to qualifications in arts and in science.
+Geography is a major and minor subject in the Bachelor of Arts and the Bachelor of Science and can also be taken in a certificate or diploma programme.
+At postgraduate level, Honours, Masters and Doctorate qualifications are available (for information about Science postgraduate qualifications in Geography, please click here).

-Physical Geography is located in the Institute of Natural Resources in the College of Sciences.
+Physical Geography is located in the Institute of Agriculture and Environment in the College of Sciences.
 Read more

 700 to 900-level